 To determine the ACN of an aircraft on flexible or rigid pavement, both the aircraft gross weight and the subgrade strength category must be known.
-On the chart in section 7.10.1, for a 787-8 aircraft with gross weight of 320,000 lb on a (Code A), the flexible pavement ACN is 34.
-Referring to 7.10.4, the same aircraft on a high strength subgrade rigid pavement has an ACN of 34.
+The chart in Section 7.10.1 shows that for a 787-8 aircraft with gross weight of 375,000 lb on a medium strength subgrade (Code B), the flexible pavement ACN is 44.5 which rounded to the nearest whole number is reported as 45.
+In Section 7.10.2, for the same aircraft weight and medium subgrade strength (Code B), the rigid pavement ACN is 47.4, which rounded to the nearest whole number is reported as 47.

-The following table provides ACN data in tabular format similar to the one used by ICAO in the "Aerodrome Design Manual Part 3, Pavements."
-If the ACN for an intermediate weight between maximum taxi weight and minimum weight of the aircraft is required, Figures 7.10.1 through 7.10.6 should be consulted.
-Linear interpolation of the ACN values between two weight points will provide an approximate ACN value.
+The following table provides ACN data in tabular format similar to the one used by ICAO in Doc 9157-AN/901, Aerodrome Design Manual, Part 3, "Pavements," Second Edition, 1983.
+If the ACN for an intermediate weight between the maximum taxi weight and the minimum weight specified in the table is required, Sections 7.10.1 through 7.10.6 should be consulted.